theharq/trade-tariff-docker/README.md

 - To start all the containers execute `./start.sh`
 - To stop all the containers execute `./stop.sh`
-- To restart all the containers execute (yes, you get it...)
+- To restart all the containers execute `./restart.sh`
 - If for any reason you need to clean all the containers, type `./clean-containers.sh`

 # Notes